FAQs

 What health plans are available for dentists and their staffs through the ODA?

+The ODA Wellness Trust is your solution.
 Ohio Dental Association member dentists can enroll in the ODA Wellness Trust to receive high quality health benefits for them and their staffs at affordable rates.

 The ODA Wellness Trust is a private, dentist owned, self-funded, employer health benefit plan.
 It was exclusively developed by member dentists for member dentists and their staffs to help battle the increasing cost of providing health care benefits.
 It offers traditional benefit plans with different deductible levels and Health Savings Account plans.
 To review our plans, click here.